 Learn how to develop and launch the right products for the right customer—with the right methods!
 Be sure to attend some of the free executive-level educational sessions at the Innovation Theater.
 These programs will give you a new perspective as you walk the Show and will inspire, inform and improve your business.

 The four days of the 2015 International Home + Housewares Show will be packed with events and educational sessions.
 To help you plan your valuable time at the Show, we preview the 21 presentations that will take place in the Innovation Theater in the Lakeside Center.
 Don’t miss the chance to meet the speakers in person and for the opportunity to ask questions relevant to your work.
 All programs are audio-recorded and will be available on www.housewares.org after the Show.

 The Maker Movement: The Next Industrial Revolution?

 Innovation Theater, Lakeside Center, Room E350

-David, what is the most exciting or rewarding part of your job?
-What inspires your passion in your work?
+What is the most exciting or rewarding part of your work?
+What inspires your passion?

 Why did you choose to speak at the International Home + Housewares Show?